MorrisMA/M16C5x/README.md

 strobes of the three I/O ports are generated only if the ports are being read using MOVF xxx,0 instructions.
 Similarly, the write enables for the three I/O ports are asserted whenever the ports are updated.
-This occurs during MOVWF instructions, or during read- modify-write operations such as XORF, MOVF, etc.
+This occurs during MOVWF instructions, or during read-modify-write operations such as XORF, MOVF, etc.

 (Clarification: RMW instructions do not generate read strobes in order to prevent the read portion of the operation from advancing a FIFO or generating